by Freddy J. Nager, Founder of Atomic Tango LLC…

 That doesn’t mean you have to rush out and hire a celebrity.
 They’re expensive and need to be strategically selected and handled (a topic for another blog).
 Sarah Jessica Parker, for all her box office success and appeal, wasn’t the best choice for The Gap’s twentysomething demographic.
 No one believed that she actually would wear Gap clothing out in public with her thirtysomething and fortysomething peers.

 Rather, I suggest hiring professional writers and spokesmodels from your target segment to serve as bloggers and social network reps for your brand.
-Don’t be covert: if you venture onto MySpace or Facebook, it’s better to have your brand ambassadors openly state their ties — isn’t that the point? — than to pretend to be a “friend” with an ulterior motive.
+Don’t be covert: if you venture onto Facebook, it’s better to have your brand ambassadors openly state their ties — isn’t that the point? — than to pretend to be a “friend” with an ulterior motive.
 Deceptive “guerilla” marketing simply sets you up for a backlash (see my blog post, Are You For Real Monica Rockle?
 A Facebook Marketing Case Study).

 Rather, hire people whose personalities reflect the brand identity you wish to establish, then have them interact directly with consumers.
 Along with a segment focus and a makeover, a few choice brand ambassadors could help Mervyns shed its stodgy image.